How to Make Printables to Sell on Etsy

 - Passive Income – You make a printable ONCE and can earn money from it FOREVER

 - People Need them – Want to get organized and start meal planning?
 Get a Printable.
 Want to start budgeting?
 Get a budget tracker printable.
 Getting Married?
-Tons of reasons to get a printable, and the list goes on…
+Tons of reasons to get a printable.
+The list goes on…

-You’re obviously here because you want to know how to make money with printables on Etsy so I’m going to show you some examples from my friend Julie who will walk us through how she made almost $2,000 on one bachelorette printable and more AND then you will see how Sasha is doing it.
+You’re obviously here because you want to know how to make money with printables on Etsy so I’m going to show you some examples from my friend Julie who will walk us through how she made almost $2,000 on one bachelorette printable.
+After, you will see how Sasha is doing it as well.

 What are Printables?